QubesOS/qubes-doc/configuration/managing-vm-kernel.md

 If prompted for a GRUB install device, choose `/dev/mapper/dmroot`.
 You will receive an error about GRUB failed to install to it, but just continue anyways.
-You don't need an actual grub bootloader as it is provided by dom0, but having one shouldn't hurt.

 Ignore warnings about `version '...' has bad syntax`.

 Then install whatever kernel you want.